 The storied history of Missoula's Roxy Theatre includes a catastrophic fire that nearly ruined the place in 1994.
 But with the help of numerous funders and lots of local support, the Wildlife Film Festival rebuilt the ruins and helped revitalize the neighborhood.

-Janet Rose, the Executive Director of the film festival grew up New York City where she attended the United Nations International School and the prestigious Bronx School of Science, but she landed in Missoula with a vision.
+Janet Rose, the Executive Director of the film festival, grew up New York City where she attended the United Nations International School and the prestigious Bronx School of Science, but she landed in Missoula with a vision.
 Her creation is one of the many arts programs that make this quirky Montana town a special place to explore.
-More information about the Wildlife Film Festival can be found at: http://wildlifefilms.wordpress.com

 The Roxy is located at 718 S. Higgins Ave.

-The "Hip Strip" runs up Higgins Avenue from the Roxy to the bridge that takes drivers, biker, and walkers over the majestic Clark Fork River.
+The "Hip Strip" runs up Higgins Avenue from the Roxy to the bridge that takes drivers, bikers, and walkers over the majestic Clark Fork River.